 Legoland Attractions Since Our Family Visit

 Toddlers love the Duplotown Playland with its express train.
-Miniland is always expanding, with the amazing Star Wars Miniland featuring 2,000 Lego models of characters and scenes from Star Wars movies, including the latest, “Star Wars: The Clone Wars” from which a line of Lego models was built.
-Lego Movie World is based on the characters from the very popular Lego movies and features the Masters of Flight ride.
+Miniland is always expanding, with the amazing Star Wars Miniland featuring 2,000 Lego models of characters and scenes from Star Wars movies.
+Including the latest, “Star Wars: The Clone Wars” from which a line of Lego models was built.
+Lego Movie World is based on the characters from the top-rated Lego movies and features the Masters of Flight ride.

 Trip Planning Details for Legoland California and Beyond